dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_7.md

 - For model 2: can you either reduce it to normal LCS or find an example which cannot be modeled by an LCS?
 - For model 3: can you find assumptions so that this model can be reduced to LCS, model 1 or 2?
 		You may need to find different sets of assumptions for the different reductions - depending on the reductions presented before.
+- Let us change the channel model from p2p to mailbox.
+  * Are mailbox LCS still WSTS?
+  * Consider the mailbox variation of models 1-3 and the questions above.
+    Are the reductions from mailbox models 1-3 to mailbox LCS possible?

 # Partially Lossy Channel System